Which Streaming Service Pays Artists the Most? 2025 Earnings Revealed!

 9. YouTube Music

-YouTube Music combines video content with audio streaming, enabling additional revenue opportunities through ads.
-It’s popular with a younger, video-focused audience and has strong global reach.
-While the per-stream payout is low, artists benefit from video integration and cross-platform exposure.
+YouTube Music combines video content with audio streaming, creating extra revenue opportunities through ads.
+It’s popular with a younger, video-first audience, making it a valuable platform for gaining exposure.

 8. Pandora